What is a UCITS Fund?

 UCITS funds are required by EU Member States to report comprehensively to investors on their portfolio holdings and to produce at least a fortnightly net asset value, as well as annual and semi-annual financial reports.

 The factsheet of a UCITS fund must be clear to the investor and must include relevant risk warnings, investment restrictions and disclose conflicts of interest.
-You can view NEBA’s UCITS Fund fact sheet here.
+You can view NEBA’s RAF Fund factsheet here.